Pennsylvania and West Virginia Hospital Negligence

 - Improper administration of patient-controlled anesthesia

 - Failure to detect or stop postoperative bleeding

 - Poor monitoring of the patient's condition or vital signs

 - Improper record keeping

 - Failure to supervise residents and house staff

-Our attorneys find hospital negligence cases especially tragic because many of the injuries and fatal errors could have been prevented easily.
-Too many patient deaths result not so much from mistakes in professional judgment as from indifference, laziness, failure to follow instructions, or the fatigue of overworked hospital employees.
+Our attorneys find hospital negligence cases especially tragic because many of the injuries and fatal errors could have been easily prevented.
+Too many patient deaths result not so much from mistakes in professional judgment, as from indifference, laziness, failure to follow instructions, or the fatigue of overworked hospital employees.

-Our medical malpractice lawyers know how to investigate and prove the facts of hospital negligence when these issues arise, as well as when surgical technique or misdiagnosis of illness do occur, in order to recover the maximum compensation possible for your loss.
-For further information and a free consultation, contact one of the personal injury attorneys at Biancheria & Maliver, in downtown Pittsburgh, by calling 412-567-5433 or toll free 866-683-6559.
+Our medical malpractice lawyers know how to investigate and prove the facts of hospital negligence, as well as when surgical technique or misdiagnosis of illness occur, in order to recover the maximum compensation possible for your loss.
+For further information and a free consultation, contact one of the personal injury attorneys at Biancheria & Maliver in downtown Pittsburgh by calling 412-567-5433 or toll free 866-683-6559.